fes-hd/fesmac-manual/docs/mac/fessupp/config-dir.md

   If this is true, SDS creates `DPOI` to the top of base plates in dimensions for `GENSEC`.

+- `GensecCloseEndIns`: _Boolean_

+  If this is true, the `CEND` parameter of ancillaries includes the insulation thickness of the supported piping.

 - `ForcedToUpdateDB`: _Boolean_

   If this is true, SDS forces the users to do **Getwork** and **Savework** whenever they try to create a new `SUPPO` element.